 Healthy expectations in relationships

-”We have to recognize that there cannot be relationships unless there is commitment, unless there is loyalty, unless there is love, patience, persistence.” – Cornel West
+”We have to recognise that there cannot be relationships unless there is commitment, unless there is loyalty, unless there is love, patience, persistence.” – Cornel West

 In healthy relationships, couples still have expectations from their partner and their relationship.
 These expectations are not unrealistic or fictional, but the foundation of any healthy relationship.
 The healthy, realistic expectations that any couple should have are the following: